privacyguides/privacyguides.org/docs/os/macos-overview.md

 For example, Safari will have [JIT](https://hacks.mozilla.org/2017/02/a-crash-course-in-just-in-time-jit-compilers/) and [WASM](https://developer.mozilla.org/en-US/docs/WebAssembly) disabled by default, and you'll also benefit from the App Sandbox and System Integrity Protection, since Safari is part of the immutable base system.

+#### Backups

+macOS comes with automatic backup software called [Time Machine](https://support.apple.com/en-us/HT201250) so you can create encrypted backups to an external drive in the event of corrupted/deleted files.

 ## Hardware

 Many security features in macOS like Secure Boot rely on Apple's hardware to function properly.
 For this reason, ==we recommend you only run it on Macs and avoid Hackintoshes.==